jimorc/jimo/README.md

 The StopWatch class provides funtionality to time operations and to also provide lap timing.

+### OnceTimer

+The OnceTimer class waits a specified amount of time, or until a specified time, and then fires an "event".
+A OnceTimer object can only be used once; that is, it will only fire an event once.
+Any attempt to reuse a OnceTimer object throws an exception.

 ## Building jimo

 This library is being developed on MacOS 13 using C++20 and have just started porting it to Windows 11.